averyinterestingusername/IR-Spotify/README.md

 ### * That was sarcastic!
 You can't (easily) download Spotify on Linux.

-(Sorry, I spent hours agonising over that fact.)
+(Sorry, I spent a long time agonising over that fact.)